 The following section describes our business model and the value we generate for our stakeholders by applying the six capital inputs of the International Integrated Reporting (IR) Framework.

 Our business activities

-Vattenfall produces electricity from many types of energy sources, including hydro, nuclear, coal, natural gas, wind, solar, biomass, and waste.
-We are actively phasing out fossil-based production and investing in a greater share of renewable generation.
+Vattenfall produces electricity from many types of energy sources, including hydro, nuclear, coal, natural gas, wind, solar, biomass and waste.
+We are actively phasing out fossil fuels and investing to expand renewable

 Sales of electricity, heat and gas

 Vattenfall sells electricity, heat and gas to consumers and business customers.
 We focus on optimising the customer experience by offering various price and service models and by giving customers opportunities to reduce their environmental impact.